China raises typhoon emergency response level as Ragasa nears Guangdong, Hainan

 BEIJING, Sept.
 23 (Xinhua) -- China's State Flood Control and Drought Relief Headquarters on Tuesday elevated the typhoon emergency response to Level III for Guangdong and Hainan provinces as Typhoon Ragasa, the 18th of the year, approaches landfall.

-According to the Ministry of Emergency Management, the powerful typhoon, currently about 640 kilometers southeast of Yangjiang City in Guangdong, over the South China Sea, is expected to make landfall along Guangdong's coast between Zhuhai and Zhanjiang from midday to late Wednesday.
+According to the Ministry of Emergency Management, the powerful typhoon is expected to make landfall along Guangdong's coast between Zhuhai and Zhanjiang from midday to late Wednesday.

-The storm will bring torrential rainfall to parts of Guangdong, Fujian and Zhejiang provinces.
+The ministry said in an update later on Tuesday that the national commission for disaster prevention has dispatched a team to affected areas of Guangdong to assess the situation on the ground and aid local disaster relief efforts.

-The headquarters had earlier dispatched a work team to assist with preparations.
+The ministry said it has mobilized 143 rescue teams from centrally administered state-owned enterprises.
+These teams are capable of providing a rescue force of more than 7,400 personnel and over 2,500 pieces of rescue equipment to assist affected regions in road clearance and emergency flood drainage.

 Photos